Basics of Florida Homestead Law

 • Apply for homestead exemption with the property appraiser of the county where the property is located, and

-• Seek the homestead exemption between January 1 and March 1.
+• File for the homestead exemption between January 1 and March 1.

 Due to Florida law, homeowners face some restrictions about how they pass their homes to heirs.
 The restrictions depend on whether the owner has a spouse or minor children, and how the property is titled.